ThoseMeddlingKids/Landscrape/README.md

 # Testing
 We utilized Python's Built-In Unit Testing Framework in order to test our scraping functionality.
 Our test suite file is included in the server folder.

 You can look at our testing results by clicking on the "Is Landscrape Complete?"
 Link in our NavBar.
 This will initiate the test suite and display the results.

+If you're not into viewing the results online, you can check out our test suite at `Landscrape/server/tests.py` to validate our tests, and have the option of outputting test results to console by running the command `python tests.py`

 - Python UnitTest: https://docs.python.org/2/library/unittest.html